Feastio

 Dress Code: Yes.
 Casual attire is allowed, but they ask men to wear sleeves.

 Reservations: Recommended and available on OpenTable.
-Tuesday through Saturday, a Flamenco show happens at specific times during dinner service.
-There's an $8 cover charge per person.
+From Tuesday through Saturday, a Flamenco show occurs at specific times during dinner service.
+There is an $8 cover charge per person.
 Call 1-813-248-4961 to confirm availability.

 Website: columbiarestaurant.com

-Since the 1950s, the Columbia Restaurant has opened in other places beyond the Ybor City location.
-These include:
+Since the 1950s, the Columbia Restaurant has opened in other places beyond the Ybor City location:

 My meal at Columbia Restaurant in Ybor City was part of a press trip organized by Visit Tampa Bay.
 The CURRENT Hotel, Autograph Collection, provided the accommodation.